Artera Heartbeat’24 Customer Conference Registration is OPEN |

 Research insights on support staff burnout, its impact on patient care, and trends in patient communication.

-SBS_Landing-Page_with-Logo.jpg
+Download Report SBS_Landing-Page_with-Logo.jpg

 The first two years of the pandemic pushed clinical support staff to their limits.
 From disruptions to in-person care, massive amounts of coordination, new regulatory requirements and more, the stress created by ineffective patient communication, exacerbated by the pandemic, led to epic levels of burnout.

-In the year since, as we approach the three-year mark of the pandemic’s onset, much has changed in the healthcare system, including a surge in digital innovation.
+Since then much has changed in the healthcare system, including a surge in digital innovation.

 So, how have these trends affected staff?
 We wanted to find out.
 In a new report of more than 300 clinical support staff including nurses, physician assistants, frontdesk/reception and other medical professionals, we found that burnout and other problems are still high yet on the decline.